JasonDominguez/CPU-temps/README.md

-# CPU tempeture semester project
+# CPU temps analysis semester project

 This program takes a list of cpu core temps and calculates a linear piecewise interpolation for each step as well as a global least squares approximation.